 GitHub creates the bug, enhancement, and documentation labels for you.
 Dependabot creates the dependencies label.
-Create the remaining labels when you need them, on the Issues tab of your GitHub repository,
+Create the remaining labels on the Issues tab of your GitHub repository, when you need them.

-The workflow is defined in .github/workflows/release.yml.
-The Release Drafter configuration is located in .github/release-drafter.yml.
+The workflow is defined in .github/workflows/release-drafter.yml.
+The configuration file is located in .github/release-drafter.yml.